 Identity verification plays a major role in preventing new account fraud.
 It’s an important step in the Know Your Customer (KYC) process and key to complying with Anti-Money Laundering (AML) regulations.
 Identity verification also helps financial organizations to evaluate and monitor customer risk.

-Through mobile and online channels, identity verification provides an easy, fast, and secure remote onboarding process for customers opening new accounts and those borrowing funds from a financial institution.
+Through mobile and online channels, identity verification can - if done correctly - provide an easy, fast, and secure remote onboarding process for customers opening new accounts and those borrowing funds from a financial institution.

 Although often used interchangeably, there’s a difference between verification and authentication.